CSX tunnel

 #33 Kendrick tunnel

-Drive (Highway 36) and into this 502′ tunnel, completed in 1912.
+We’re just north of the intersection of Highway 36 and Moreland Drive, near Colonial Heights (centers at 36.491976, -82.504663).
+The railroad goes under Ft.
+Henry Drive (Highway 36) and into this 502′ tunnel, completed in 1912.
 Walking up to the tunnel, you can easily see how the highway overpass was added to when Ft.
 Henry Drive was taken to four lanes.
 Interestingly (to me), the railroad concrete bridge over Reedy Creek in Kingsport is dated 1907, and it’s on this line.
 North first, south later, I guess.
 Gray tunnel, also known as Free Hill tunnel, is next, close to the now long gone Gray Station.
 See you there.

 #32 Holston tunnel

 If you’d been hanging out around this area in, say, 1777, you would have seen a fort down near the river, at a location that’s probably been obliterated by Tennessee Eastman or the plant that preceded it.
 That would have been Fort Patrick Henry (nowhere near the dam that carries the name).
-However, the tunnel wouldn’t have been here, since it was completed in 1927 1913 or so.
+However, the tunnel wouldn’t have been here, since it was completed in 1913 or so.
 There are just three more tunnels in Tennessee before the rail line heads into the Appalachian Mountains (and that’s ap-UH-latch-ian, not ap-UH-lace-ian) (’round here).
 This tunnel is 154′ long.
 First is the western portal, then a look back at the eastern portal.
 A bridge here (which can be clearly seen on Google Earth) overlooks the old Kingsport waterworks and the never-completed 3-C railbed.
 Over the river and on to Colonial Heights.

 #30 Click tunnel (now in color)

 Early in the process of laying out the route of the railroad, engineers had to determine where to build trestles and where to fill in to keep the track on a steady grade.
 When they came to the valley carved between Click Ridge and Sensabaugh Ridge, they opted to fill.
-They built a concrete tunnel over Sensabaugh Hollow Road and Sensabaugh Branch (it runs through the tunnel).
+They built a concrete underpass over Sensabaugh Hollow Road and Sensabaugh Branch (it runs through the underpass).
 Then, using the rock hewn out of the ridges for Click and Sensabaugh tunnels, they fashioned a 30′ or so high fill to keep the trackage at roughly 1300′ above sea level.
 The fill spans the distance from Click tunnel and Sensabaugh tunnel (coming up next).
 Coming out of Virginia into Hawkins County, you hit Click tunnel at 88.2 miles from Elkhorn City at 36.584876, -82.630481.
 The tunnel is 608′ long and apparently has the original facing set in 1913.
 There are stories about the road tunnel below the track being haunted, but, from what I hear, the locals think that’s hooey.
 This picture was taken looking northward, with Sensabaugh tunnel to my back.

 #29 Clinch Mountain tunnel (now in color)